-Nicky Henderson, all time top Festival Trainer with 58 Festival Winners, Racing Post 21st February 2018.
+Nicky Henderson has trained 60 Cheltenham Festival Winners, Racing Post 21st February 2018.
 'You always say you'd settle for one and what you do settle for is a winner on day one.
 Its amazing what it does if you can get any winner on the first day.'

 In the film 'Being AP' they had a camera in the jockeys room on lunchtime on Champion Hurdle day for AP's last Festival.
 All jockeys including B Geraghty were just sitting there, no noise, no chat, just silence.
 Ruby talks over the pictures.
 He says something like 'The thing you notice about the jockeys at the Festival is the level of disappointment.
 So many jockeys in tears, sitting with their heads in their hands.'
 Remember Daryl Jacob's disappointment in 2014 after being caught on the line in the Pertemps by Fingal Bay?
 John Gosden - Racing Post 19th July 2015 - 'A horse will always sense an edgy atmosphere, someone who is nervous or a nervous jockey.'

-So just how happy/relieved/de-stressed are they when they win one?
+So just how happy/relieved/de-stressed are jockeys and trainers when they win that first one?
 Paul Townend had a losing run of 34 before Annie Power crumbled at the last in the 2015 Mares allowing Paul the chance to win on Glens Melody.
 He immediately followed up on Irish Cavalier and jogged round on Wicklow Brave later in the week.
 4 timer in Limerick that Sunday.
 In 2017, his losing run was back up to 23, then he rides the top weight to win the County Hurdle.
 Seems to like that race.
 And what does Paul Townend do when he rides a Festival winner?
 He immediately rides another one.
 Penhill in the Albert Bartlett.
+2018 Penhill followed by Laurina (long odds admittedly).
 Davy Russell (again) won on five successive Festival rides between 2014 and 2015, the last being Rivage D'Or in the cross country.
 That horse was a real stats crusher and hadn't gone a yard in the two races previous or in any race it ran since.
 'Going easily 2 out, led last, ridden out.'
 Wins by 2 and 1/4 lengths.
 Davy's confidence that day can't have been a hindrance.

 In 2015 Sam Twiston Davies was on a Festival losing run of 28 before Aux Ptit Soins in the Coral Cup.
 Relief?
 Self Confidence?
 30 minutes later he was on Dodging Bullets and winning the Queen Mother.
 P Nicholls stable then on fire.
 1-2 in Fred Winter.
-STD does have previous for this type of behaviour.
-Remember the Sam Winner long distance chase ride immediately followed by Caid Du Berlais on the 2014 Paddy Power Saturday?
+STD does have previous for this type of streak behaviour.
+He is currently on a Festival losing run of 29.
+If he strikes early in March 2019, look for his next rides.

 2016 Well, to include Ruby, Min didn't fire but Douvan did in the Arkle.
 Weight lifted from shoulders?
 David Casey helped him onto Annie Power, saying 'don't look back'.
 He didn't.